 - A rhinoplasty is a surgical procedure that reshapes your nose.

-- This is a surgical procedure that can reshape, reduce or enlarge your nose, remove a dorsal hump or correct any asymmetries, be they the way your nose is or a consequence of an injury.
+- In fact it can; reshape, reduce or enlarge your nose, remove a dorsal hump or correct any asymmetries, be they the way your nose is or a consequence of an injury.

 What is the perfect nose?